SixSleepyAsh/zois/content/Episode One - Book.md

 The amber pendant pulsed faintly in Talos’s palm, its warmth spreading through his fingers like sunlight glittering through leaves.
 For a moment, he could almost hear her voice—soft, steady, the way it lingered in the quiet hours before dawn. _“Strength isn’t found in the absence of fear, my son.
 It’s found in the choice to rise despite it.”_

-His feathers flickered, their hues softening to a tentative gold.
+His elyssage feathers flickered, their hues softening to a tentative gold.
 He traced the pendant’s surface, the amber’s inner glow casting faint shadows across the wooden patterns of his face.
 A memory surfaced: his mother’s hands, weathered yet gentle, fastening the cord around his neck the night before the darkness took her. _“This is more than a stone,”_ she’d said. _“It carries the light of our lineage.
 When doubt clouds your path, let it remind you that roots grow strongest in the dark.”_

 Talos sank into the chair beside his desk, the pendant still cradled in his palm.
 His gaze drifted to the shelves of scrolls: treatises on combat, histories of Zoís’s kings, diagrams of stances he’d memorized yet failed to master.
 Valhn’s taunt echoed in his mind: _“Maybe grab a broomstick instead.”_